How Does the Train on 'Westworld' Even Work?

 If what we're seeing onscreen is supposed to be taken at face value, HBO's Westworld might function a lot like Crichton's, which made use of utilidors and underground chutes to connect Delos HQ and its trio of worlds.
 The big implication being that the park and its base would exist in the same physical realm.

 But how faithful is this reboot trying to be?
 We've so far seen no firm indication that this Westworld can't be a "game" in the virtual or augmented reality sense.
 And even more confusing than the patrons' trek is how the show's operations teams reach the robots so quickly.
-Arnold, if you're listening, give us more hints.
+Arnold, if you're listening, we'd like some more hints.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.